Teamwork/kommentaar/doc/syntax.markdown

     It's important to remember that newly created bikes are *not* automatically fit with a steering wheel or seat, as the customer will have to choose one later on.

+    Adding a steering wheel or seat can be done in the PATCH request.

 Reference directives
 --------------------